 In the world of ink, falcon tattoos may not be as popular as eagle tattoos, but they make for an equally beautiful tattoo design.

 If you’re looking for a fierce tattoo of a winged beast, but want something less common, consider a falcon tattoo design.

 Geometric falcon tattoos add that little extra something to an already interesting choice.

-We love this geometric falcon tattoos because it’s ornate yet minimalist, giving it maximum visual appeal.
+We love these geometric falcon tattoos because it’s ornate yet minimalist, giving it maximum visual appeal.